 Just today, which is International Women’s Day, we want to talk about those women who have the courage to give a kick to those stereotypes that have made soccer a strictly male sport.
 Our goal is precisely to debunk this false myth.

 The world of women’s soccer is, unfortunately still little known, neglected, and very often completely ignored, especially in Italy.
 Yet the rectangle of the game is the same one in which the men’s teams compete, as well as the minutes of the race and the points for a victory or a draw.
 But in Italy, there are few players, few teams, few investments, and many prejudices.
-With liverpool fc tickets you can grab the best match now.
+With Liverpool vs Tottenham Hotspur Tickets For Sale you can grab the best match now.

 Women’s soccer was born in London in 1895, where it was initially associated with charity games and the physical exercise of players.
 In Italy, it is discovered 38 years later, when in 1933 in Milan, the Female Soccer Group, the first organized women’s soccer club, was set up.
 From 1968, for about twenty years, it was managed by an independent organization, which had the task of organizing the championship matches and those of the national team.
 In 1986 the autonomous organization of women’s soccer became part of the Italian Soccer Federation (FIGC), and its structure was entrusted to the National Amateur League (LND).